dobidu/soundfont_manager/README.md

 - **Automatic extraction** of technical metadata directly from SF2 files
 - **Acoustic analysis** for automated timbre classification
+- **Advanced Note Mapping** for precise detection of note ranges in soundfonts
 - **Efficient indexing system** for searching and filtering
 - **Advanced API** for soundfont selection and management
 - **Integrated music generation** with MIDI and soundfonts